evolutics/travel-kit/README.md

 This affects all Git-tracked files in the current folder and its subfolders (recursively).
 Alternatively, you can pass specific paths to only affect those.

+A non-zero exit status is returned if the formatting has been changed or there are linting errors.

 To not apply certain tools, use the `--skip` option.

 The `--dry-run` option shows what would be done without changing anything.